BOAT TRANSPORT WITH USHIP

-We know when it comes to shipping your boat, you want the safest transport at the best rate, and with uShip, you can find just that!
-We'll help you figure out how to transport a boat, help you find reliable transporters at the best rates and give you tips on preparing your boat for transport.
+We know when it comes to shipping your boat, you want the safest transport at the best rate.
+With uShip, you can find just that!
+We'll help you figure out how to transport a boat, help you find reliable transporters at the best rates, and give you tips on preparing your boat for transport.
 If the waters get choppy, we're here to navigate you back on course with your boat transport.

 How Much Does Boat Transportation Cost?

 The cost for boat transportation depends on the distance and the needs for your boat to be safely transported.
 The average cost is around $600 to $1,000 for longer hauls and $150 to $350 for shorter distance transport.

 For a closer look at what it might cost to transport your boat, take a look at uShip's cost to ship boats index.
 There, you can view shipments like yours that have been completed through the uShip marketplace.
 This will also give you a good idea of how we work.